Certificate Monitor

 When you first launch the application, the main window is empty.
 To begin monitoring, click Add Host on the toolbar.

-In the Add Host dialogue, enter the host address (a domain name or IP address), an optional display name, and the port number.
-Port 443 (HTTPS) is used by default, but you can choose other common TLS ports from the drop-down list or type a custom port number.
+In the Add Host dialogue, enter the host address, an optional display name, and the port number.
+The address can be a domain name (such as example.com) or an IP address (such as 203.0.113.10).
+Port 443 (HTTPS) is used by default, but you can pick another common TLS port from the drop-down list or type a custom one – for example the port your mail or database server listens on.

 Main window

-The main window is divided into two areas: the host list at the top and the detail panel at the bottom.
-The host list can be displayed as a table or as tiles, and the detail panel shows certificate information for the selected host.
+The main window is divided into two areas: the host list at the top and the details panel at the bottom.
+The host list can be shown as a table or as tiles, and the details panel shows certificate information for the selected host.

 Table view

-The table view shows one row per host with the following columns:
+The table view shows one row per host, with these columns:

-- Name — The display name or host address, with a status icon indicating the current state.
+- Name: the display name or host address, with a status icon showing the current state.

-- Grade — A letter grade from A (excellent) to F (critical) evaluating the overall certificate health.
+- Grade: a letter from A (excellent) to F (critical) summarising the overall certificate health.

-- Expires — The number of days until the certificate expires, followed by the expiry date.
+- Expires: the number of days until the certificate expires, followed by the expiry date.
+The value is colour-coded as expiry draws near.

-Click a column header to sort the list by that column.
-Use the filter box at the top to quickly find hosts by name or address.
+Click a column header to sort by that column – sorting by Grade is a quick way to bring anything that needs attention to the top.
+Use the filter box above the list to jump to a host by name or address.

 Tile view

-The tile view shows each host as a compact tile displaying the grade, host name and expiry information.
-Tiles are colour-coded by status.
-Switch between table and tile views using the Table and Tiles buttons on the toolbar.
-You can choose between small, medium and large tile sizes in Settings.
+The tile view shows each host as a compact tile with its grade, name and expiry, colour-coded by status – a board you can take in at a glance.
+Switch between the table and tiles with the Table and Tiles buttons on the toolbar, and choose small, medium or large tiles in Settings.

-When a host is selected, the detail panel below shows two tabs:
+When a host is selected, the details panel below shows two tabs:

-- History — Shows a log of past checks, including any certificate renewals (detected by serial number changes) and status transitions.
+- History: a log of past checks, including certificate renewals (spotted by a change of serial number) and status transitions, so you can see when a certificate was last replaced.

-You can show or hide the detail panel using the Details button on the toolbar.
+Show or hide the panel with the Details button on the toolbar.

 Grades

-Each host receives a letter grade based on its certificate health:
+Each host is given a letter grade summarising its certificate health:

-- A — Excellent.
-The certificate is valid, trusted, not expiring soon, and uses a strong key.
+- A: Excellent.
+The certificate is valid, trusted, comfortably within its validity period and uses a strong key.

-- C — Acceptable, but attention is needed.
-The certificate may be expiring soon or using a weaker key.
+- C: Acceptable, but worth a look.
+The certificate may be nearing expiry or using a weaker key or signature.

-- D — Poor.
-Significant issues found, such as an untrusted chain or very short remaining validity.
+- D: Poor.
+A significant problem, such as an untrusted chain or very little validity remaining.

-- F — Critical.
-The certificate has expired, the host is unreachable, or the TLS connection cannot be established.
+- F: Critical.
+The certificate has expired or does not match the host, the host is unreachable, or the TLS connection cannot be established.

 Settings

-Open the settings dialogue by clicking Settings on the toolbar.
-Settings are divided into three tabs.
+Open the settings dialogue with the Settings button on the toolbar.
+Settings are arranged on three tabs.

 General